afri-bit/vsconan/doc/FEATURES.md

 * Remove
   * Remove recipe from local cache
   * Remove editable package recipe from editable mode
+* Filter list of recipe based on a remote
+* Right click option to open following folders in explorer or VS Code from a recipe
+  * Build
+  * Download
+  * Export
+  * Export Source
+  * Locks
+  * Source
+  * SCM Source

 ### Conan - Package
 * Show list of binary packages from a recipe